The Grapes of Wrath

 She seemed to know, to accept, to welcome her position, the citadel of the family, the strong place that could not be taken.
 And since Tom and the children could not know hurt or fear unless she acknowledged hurt and fear, she has practiced denying them in herself.
 And since, when a joyful thing happened, they looked to see whether joy was on her, it was her habit to build up laughter out of inadequate materials […] from position as healer, her hands had grown sure and cool and quiet; from her position as arbiter she had become as remote and faultless in judgment as a goddess.
 She seemed to know that if she swayed the family shook, and if she ever really deeply wavered or despaired the family would fall, the family will to function would be gone.
 (8.40).

-Ma Joad does not have an easy life.
+To say that Ma Joad does not have an easy life would be such an understatement it would be offensive.
 However, she remains cool, calm, and collected, even when she's lost her house, her land, and has to burn her earthly possessions.
 She has to be solid as a rock, so that her family doesn't fall apart.
 Without her, the Joads would not be the Joads.

 When we first meet Ma Joad, she is a strong woman.
 When we see her in the very last chapter, she is a strong woman.
 We didn't think it possible, but her strength only grows throughout the course of the novel.
-In fact, her initial strength transforms into a different kind of strength.
-We can't really pinpoint exactly what this new kind of strength is, but we know it's one that it is dead set on survival at all costs.
+In fact, her initial strength transforms into a different kind of strength—one that it is dead set on survival at all costs.
 As the family continues to meet obstacle after obstacle, it seems like Pa Joad doesn't quite know how to keep it together.
 But Ma Joad does.

 Because she's able to keep her cool, we feel like Ma Joad becomes the unofficial head of the family (which, in a time that loved strict gender roles, is a pretty big deal).
 Can you imagine what would have happened if Ma Joad decided that she liked the Colorado River too much to leave it, as Noah Joad did?
 Would the Joads have made it as far as they did without Ma Joad?